alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-06.md

 ## After Class

-There are two assignment for this week.
+Think of this asssignment as a junior level take home interview question.

+The goal is to style the Zen Garden markup using a CSS Framework.
+You can choose any of the frameworks above or use another.
+You must complete the work by the next class session and submit your solution to Gradescope.

-Assignment 1 - Create a version of the CSS Zen Garden page using a CSS Framework.
-You can choose your favorite framework, it's up to you.
-With this assignment you are allowed to make any changes you like to zen garden HTML markup.
+You should style as much of the page as you can to the best of your ability using the framework you choose.
+For this assignment you are allowed to modify the Zen Garden markup.

-Study the way the framework operates.
-Ask yourself these questions:

-- What tags does it style?
-No need for a class name?
-- What markup is required?
-Sometimes to get something to work you need to combine certain tags and may have to include a class name.
-- How are class names used?
+Be sure to incorporate the following elements into your work:

+- Use Headings
+- Use a card style
+- Use a button style
+- Use Navbar style

 ## Additional Resources